source-value/rnr/README.md

 RNR is licensed under the [GNU General Public License v3.0](https://github.com/lrre-foss/rnr/blob/trunk/LICENSE).
 A copy of it has been included with RNR.

 This repository hosts no proprietary Roblox assets.
-Neither Legacy Roblox Reverse Engineers nor RNR are not associated with Roblox Corporation in any way, shape, or form.
+Neither Legacy Roblox Reverse Engineers or RNR are associated with Roblox Corporation in any way, shape, or form.